UPDATE (January 12, 2021): Peacock makes U-turn and will now include Premier League TV games on-demand

 While this may not seem like a big deal to decision makers at NBC Sports and Peacock TV, it’s another disruptive change for soccer fans.

 Most fans of Premier League clubs are already subscribing to a cable/satellite/streaming service to get NBCSN and NBC, as well as paying extra to get Peacock TV.
 But now, the ease of use of going to Peacock TV to watch all of the games on-demand has gone.
 Users now have to familiarize themselves again with the clunky NBC Sports App and/or NBC Sports website, and have to remember which games will be available on-demand on Peacock.

 Since the time the broadcaster acquired the rights in 2013, NBC Sports have made the Premier League more difficult to access every single season.

 Peacock TV is a wolf in sheep’s clothing.
-While they want to appear to be on the bleeding edge against streaming rivals such as ESPN+, Netflix, CBS All Access and HBO Max, Peacock TV is intrinsically linked with old media.
+While they want to appear to be on the bleeding edge against streaming rivals such as ESPN+, Netflix, Paramount+ and HBO Max, Peacock TV is intrinsically linked with old media.
 They’re owned by NBCUniversal, which is owned by Comcast — the nation’s number one cable provider.
 The last thing Comcast would want is for consumers to cut the cord.
 But by having both the television and digital rights to a sports league such as the Premier League, Comcast/Peacock can control every single aspect of the customer experience and what users can access.

 According to a NBC Sports spokesperson, “Moving forward, replays of Premier League games will be available on the platform that presented the live match coverage.
 Extended highlights of all matches continue to be available on Peacock Premium.”
 No explanation or further information was given for Peacock TV’s decision to change their policy mid-season.